-Cienfuegos, the Pearl of South Cuba, is known for its warm tropical climate.
-Even though November to April is the best time to visit the city, my experience says the city offers a heartwarming reception regardless of the time of year or weather.
-I spent less than a day in Cienfuegos, yet knowing that I needed to learn more about the city and its people — Mazel Purnell
+Cienfuegos, the Pearl of South Cuba, is known for November-April is the best time to visit the city, though my experience says the city offers a heartwarming reception regardless of the time of year or weather. – Mazel Purnell

 I was sitting with my Australian friends at a sidewalk table in front of the Café Teatro Terry on the north end of Parque Martí in Cienfuegos, Cuba when I felt a light touch on my arm.
 I turned to see an adorable brown girl dressed in a burgundy and white elementary school uniform extending a beautiful dark rose colored hibiscus flower.
 Standing there with her big blue school backpack slung over one slender shoulder, she smiled shyly and looked directly at me with her big brown eyes as she extended the flower.